Preventing Sports Injuries

 Over 5 million teeth will be knocked out due to sports injuries this year, according to the National Youth Sports Safety Foundation.
 With youth sports becoming higher impact and more competitive every year, it is important to protect your child’s teeth and mouth from injury.
 This year it is estimated that as much as 39 percent of children’s injuries will be related to tooth trauma.

 Since most sports-related tooth injuries occur toward the front of the maxillary arch, or upper arch, teeth injuries can not only be painful, but also conspicuous, causing psychological damage along with physical pain.
-Our Chicago dentist recommends investing in a comfortable, reliable mouthguard to help you avoid the emotional, physical, and financial toll that comes with a knocked out tooth.
+Our dentist recommends investing in a comfortable, reliable mouthguard to help you avoid the emotional, physical, and financial toll that comes with a knocked out tooth.

 How to Encourage Your Child to Wear Mouth Protection